brandon-prescott/cs50x_highlights/filter/README.md

 # Filter
+This program takes an input .bmp image, applies a filter to it, then generates an output .bmp version of the image with the filter applied.
 The program is currently set up to be compiled on Linux with the clang-12 compiler (see Makefile).
-I'm currently in the process of trying to make it accessible for Windows users as well.

-This program takes an input .bmp image, applies a filter to it, then generates an output .bmp version of the image with the filter applied.

 **Build**